solaakande/Data_Projects/Database Management/README.md

 # Vehicle Database System Design and Implementation

 ## Overview
-This project focuses on designing and implementing a database system for a car manufacturing and distribution company.
+This project involves designing and implementing a database system for a car manufacturing and distribution company.
-The system supports both direct customer sales (B2C) and dealer-based sales (B2B), as well as vehicle servicing operations.
+The system supports both customer sales (B2C) and dealer-based sales (B2B), as well as vehicle servicing operations.

-The goal was to model real-world business processes and translate them into a structured relational database.
+This was a group project where we worked together to model and implement a structured database based on real-world business processes.

 ## Key Features
 - Supports both customer and dealer orders